erewok/talks/monads_for_fp_talk_2017/talk.md

 ## Why Are Monads Interesting

-- Preservation of referential transparency: if `f` is a pure function, `f 3` will always return the same value.
+- Preservation of referential transparency.
-- Allow side effects without impurity (except for IO) and make you *really aware* of side effects.
+- Allow side effects without impurity (except for IO).
-- "Out of the Tar Pit": Accidental and Necessary Complexity.
-One source of complexity: side effects.
+- Force awareness/handling of side effects.

-- Thus, managing side effects is one strategy for managing bugs in software.
+(See "Out of the Tar Pit" for discussion of accidental and necessary complexity, and side effects.)

 <!--v-->